E3 expressway (Philippines): Cavite–Laguna Expressway

 E3 continues as Cavite–Laguna Expressway at Kawit Exit, an interchange with Tirona Highway (N62), Antero Soriano Highway (N64) and CAVITEX in Kawit, Cavite.
-It traverses from Kawit, Cavite, continuing its parallel run to the Aguinaldo Highway until Silang Exit, to which then it turns to run parallel to Governor's Drive up until its other end in Biñan, Laguna, where it ends at a roundabout with the Mamplasan Exit of the South Luzon Expressway (E2), Greenfield Parkway, and LIIP Avenue.
+It traverses from Kawit, Cavite, continuing its parallel run to the Aguinaldo Highway until Silang Exit, to which then it turns to run parallel to Governor's Drive up until its other end in Biñan, Laguna, where it ends at Greenfield Circle, a roundabout with the Mamplasan Exit of the South Luzon Expressway (E2), Greenfield Parkway, and LIIP Avenue.

+Exits

+Exit numbers are based on kilometer posts, with Rizal Park in Manila designated as Kilometre Zero.